mlarcher/javascript/README.md

     };
     ```

-  - Methods should return `this` to help with method chaining.
+  - Methods that have no expected return value should return `this` to allow for method chaining.

     ```javascript
     // bad